Taokt/Quest2ROS2/README.md

 `ros2 launch ros_tcp_endpoint endpoint.py`

-7. Configure the connection in the Quest2ROS app
+7. Configure the connection in the Quest2ROS app.

 On your VR headset, open the Quest2ROS app, set your device’s IP address (<YOUR_IP>) and the same port number as defined in endpoint.py, then press Apply to confirm.

-8. Run ros2quest demo
+9. Run ros2quest demo

 `ros2 run q2r_bringup ros2quest.py`